 Member States shall promote the benefits of electronic data exchange and provide all necessary support to beneficiaries in this respect.

-By way of derogation from the first subparagraph, upon the explicit request of a beneficiary, the managing authority may exceptionally accept the exchanges of information in paper format, without prejudice to its obligation to record and store data in accordance with Article 72(1)(e).
+By way of derogation from the first subparagraph, the managing authority may exceptionally accept, upon the explicit request of a beneficiary, the exchanges of information in paper format, without prejudice to its obligation to record and store data in accordance with point (e) of Article 72(1).

 For programmes supported by the EMFAF, the AMIF, the ISF and the BMVI, the first sub-paragraph shall apply as from 1 January 2023.
-For programmes supported by the AMIF, the ISF and the BMVI, the obligations concerning the collection of information on the beneficial owners of the recipients of funding in accordance with Annex XXVI as set out in paragraph 2 shall apply as from 1 January 2023.

 The first sub-paragraph shall not apply to programmes or priorities under Article [4(1)(xi)] of the ESF+ Regulation.

-9. Member States shall ensure that all official exchanges of information with the Commission are carried out by means of an electronic data exchange system in accordance with Annex XIV.
+9. Member States shall ensure that all official exchanges of information with the Commission are carried out by means of an electronic data exchange system in accordance with Annex XV.